I’m no YouTube sensation, but I’ve gotten 50,000+ views on many of my videos. I contribute this to YouTube video SEO.

 4. Create Your Video

-Mention Your Keyword – verbally mentioning your keyword a few times is like keyword density for videos.
+Say Your Keyword – verbally saying your keyword a few times is like keyword density for videos.
 Say it naturally, don’t just say it to say it.
-Partial keyword matches are OK.
+Including partial matches is also good.

 HD Quality – you can use your phone, but a nice HD video camera makes a big difference.
 If you’re recording your computer make sure you check the settings for optimal video + audio.